 In Android, Engine requires the _ACCESS_FINELOCATION and INTERNET permissions.

 Engine keeps a small cache of Factual Global Places data onboard, in order to

 service Circumstance checks without constantly making network connections back to

 Factual.
 When user Circumstances are evaluated against places, it is against

 the local cache.

-Any configuration you make in the Garage is committed when you click the push changes
+Any configuration you make in the Engine web UI is committed when you click the push changes

 button.
 Periodically, individual instances of your app will